eyalarkin/regalib/README.md

 ---
 ### How to Evaluate Each Policy

+Put the `library.rego` and `input.json` file into the same directory that your SAST output file is in

 Run `opa eval -i input.json -d <output_file>.json -d library.rego "data.sarif.<policy_name>"`

 - Put your input criteria into a JSON formatted file as such: